 Listed buildings (also known as historic buildings, or Grade I or Grade II buildings) have a charm unlike any other kind of home.
 Stories feel so present in listed buildings.
 However, renovating a historic house involves many specialised skills and materials, which may be pricey.
 So with a few pointers from us, you’ll be able to design the home of your dreams without going broke!

-The older a structure is, the more likely it is to be listed on the National Register of Historic Places.
+The older a structure is, the more likely it is to be listed on The National Heritage List for England.
 Buildings constructed before 1700 and in good condition, as well as the majority of those constructed between 1700 and 1840, will almost certainly be included.
 This category includes Georgian and Regency-style period homes.
 A building must be at least 30 years old to be considered for listing.

-This is a good starting point when you’re thinking about how much of the listed building you wish to renovate.
-Perhaps there are some rooms that need more attention than others, or there are priorities like the roof, insulation, plumbing or electrics, and these will need to be addressed first.
-We suggest doing a thorough walk-through in your home, and decide what you would like to tackle first.
-Which rooms do you spend most time in?
+Consider as well which rooms do you spend the most time in.
 Think about your lifestyle, and what you want from your home.
 Then, using the approximation we have provided, you can give your project a rough approximation.
 When it comes to getting specific quotes from construction companies, you can use this to compare the estimates.
-However, it’s important to note that because of the materials and professional labour involved- as well costs related to designing, calculating planning permission and insurance- a listed building renovation could cost anywhere from 30% to 50% more than this approximation.
+However, it’s important to note that because of the materials and professional labour involved- as well as costs related to designing, calculating planning permission and insurance- a listed building renovation could cost anywhere from 30% to 50% more than this approximation.
+Be wary of anyone who quotes you for much less.

-Ensure as well that your builders have PLI (public liability insurance) and are insured for many years for the work that they carry out.
+Ensure as well that your builders have PLI (Public Liability Insurance) and are guaranteed for many years on the work that they carry out.

 Work on a listed building typically takes longer than work on a non-listed property.
 This is due to the construction materials used.
 A modern property may have plasterboard walls, which are a cost-effective and rapid solution, whereas a listed property’s walls are likely to have lime, which takes longer to build and requires specialised artisans.
 You can see examples of our lime render work in this recent Hysmark project near Bodmin.